Q: When do I need to obtain a building permit?

-A: Sheds that sit on blocks or floating slabs are considered structures even though they do not have a "permanent" foundation.
+A: Yes a permit is required because sheds that sit on blocks or floating slabs are considered structures even though they do not have a "permanent" foundation.
 Sheds larger than two hundred square feet (200 sq.ft.) in area must have supports that extend below the frost line for our part of the country (48").

 Q: Do I need a swimming pool permit?

 A: All pools (including inflatable) that are 24" or more in depth require permits.
 All in-ground and pre-fabricated above ground pools are required to have a standard pool permit (includes building and electric permit) and inflatable pools must have an electrical permit.
 Pool enclosures must comply with these guidelines: Pool Fence Requirements

 A: Records for your property are kept in the property files at the assesor's office on North Amherst Road.
 Approved septic plans were not required by New Hampshire until the mid 1970's.
 If there are any records of those early approved systems your only chance of finding them would be to request a search of the records kept by the NH DES (click this link to their website).

 You need to look at your property file and see if it contains a copy of the original septic plan or if the system has been updated or changed from the original design.
 If your sytem has been repaired by way of "in-kind" permit then a copy of that permit will be in the file.
 If you have been told it has been replaced or repaired and there is no record in the file of the repair or replacement, the department will not verify this unless supporting documentation can be provided to the town.

 Q: I don't see an answer to my question now what?